DanOffDiscord/DJB-Website/README.md

 # DJB-Website
 My personal website.
-Feel free to use, as well as you credit Lazer for the awesome recreation ;)
+Feel free to use, as long as you credit Lazer for the awesome recreation ;)